 This technique’s name comes from the order it uses to teach language skills.
 It starts with listening and speaking, followed by reading and writing, meaning that it emphasizes hearing and speaking the language before experiencing its written form.
 Because of this, teachers use only the target language in the classroom with this TESOL method.

 Many of the current online language learning apps and programs closely follow the audio-lingual language teaching approach.
-It is a nice option for language learning remotely and/or alone.
+It is a nice option for language learning remotely and/or alone, even though it’s an older ESL teaching method.

 Proponents of the structural approach understand language as a set of grammatical rules that should be learned one at a time in a specific order.
 It focuses on mastering these structures, building one skill on top of another, instead of memorizing vocabulary.
 This is similar to how young children learn a new language naturally.